JOILOKEY/Heapstudentstwo/README.md

 How is it built

 It uses a Makefile, which is like a set of instructions to build and run the program with one simple command (make).
 This keeps everything easier than typing long commands each time.

+Extra Credit – Sorting Students

+The program lets the user sort students by last name, first name, or credit hours.
+After sorting, all prints and searches show students in the new order.
+A message confirms which sort was done.